Dhivehi Premier League: Competition format

-There are 10 clubs in the Premier League.
-During the course of a season each club plays the others twice (a double round-robin system), for a total of 14 games.
+The Premier League began with 8 teams, with a format in which each club plays the others thrice (a double round-robin system), for a total of 21 games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 If still equal, teams are deemed to occupy the same position.
 If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match decides rank.